 Response Strategies

-Traditional vs. Advanced Approaches
+Traditional vs. Advanced Defense Approaches

 How BQP Enhances Satellite Cybersecurity

-BQP consolidates quantum-inspired simulation, anomaly detection, and architectural resilience into a single platform purpose-built for the scale and complexity of modern satellite operations.
+BQP consolidates quantum-inspired simulation, anomaly detection, and architectural resilience testing into a single platform purpose-built for the scale and complexity of modern satellite operations.

 Simulation of Chained Attack Scenarios

-Quantum-Inspired Optimization
+Quantum-Inspired Optimization for Security Analysis

-Physics-Informed Neural Networks (PINNs) for Anomaly Detection
+Physics-Informed Neural Networks for Anomaly Detection

 Real-Time Threat Insights